Collin County Outer Loop: Future

 The Outer Loop is planned to run for approximately 50 miles from the future northern extension of the Dallas North Tollway in Celina to Interstate 30 near Royse City.
-The loop will be built in five different segments (including the section of road already open).
+For construction purposes, the loop is divided into five segments.

 Segment 1

 Segment 1 is the first section of road opened, running from US 75 to SH 121.
+The segment was built at a cost of $21 million.

 This section will eventually become the north frontage road as main freeway lanes are added.